bern-shen/ml-costs-thesis/README.md

 * **`02_ml_transaction_costs.ipynb` (MVP):**
     * This notebook represents a **lean Proof of Concept (POC)**.
-    * It implements the end-to-end pipeline for the LASSO model to demonstrate feasibility.
+    * It implements the end-to-end pipeline for the LASSO model to demonstrate the core strategy.
-    * *Note:* It does not yet include the Neural Network models, full benchmark comparisons ($1/N$), or the comprehensive data analysis planned for the final thesis.
+    * *Note:* It does not yet include the Neural Network models, full benchmark comparisons ($1/N$), or the comprehensive data analysis planned for future iterations.

 * **`fundamental_models.py` (Legacy):**
     * Contains class definitions for fundamental econometric models (ARMA, VAR, GARCH).
     * *Note:* These files are from a previous iteration of the project.
-They are **deprecated** and not currently used in the active Machine Learning thesis workflow.
+They are **deprecated** and not currently used in the active machine learning workflow.

+* **`preprocessing.ipynb`:**
-* **`preprocessing.ipynb`:** * The active ETL pipeline that merges proprietary CRSP/Compustat data and generates predictive features.
+    * The active ETL pipeline that merges proprietary CRSP/Compustat data and generates predictive features.

 ## Preliminary Findings (MVP)
 Initial backtests using the LASSO model at a simulated **$1B AUM** indicate: